wachern/CRISPR-Array-Generator/README.md

 ## Inputting an array
 create an array or input it directly into the get_array function:
 `grnas = ['grna1', 'grna2', ..., 'graN'] ; Array.get_array(grnas)`

+# Common errors
+Not all gRNAs show up in output file?
+Check that your guides only include nucleotide bases (ATCG or atcg).
+The program automatically removes non-valid DNA inputs.

+Run into a problem that's not addressed here?
+Add an issue to the repository or email the author at wachern@uw.edu.